howerj/libforth/MANUAL.md

 * "\!ret":
 * "\!str":
 * "key":

+Push one character of input to the variable stack.

 * "emit":

+Pop an item from the variable stack and output the *lower* 8-bits as a character.

 * "dup":

+Duplicate the top of the variable stack.

 * "drop":

+Drop an item from the variable stack.

 * "swap":

+Swap the first two items on the variable stack.

 * "over":
 * "\>r":

+Move the top of the variable stack to the return stack.

 * "r\>":

+Move the top of the return stack to the variable stack.

 * "tail":

 * "\'":

 * ",":
 * "printnum":
 * "get\_word":